Criminal Justice (associate degree)

 What to Expect

-As a student in Trevecca’s Associate of Arts in criminal justice degree program, you’ll gain a solid foundation in the legal and justice issues facing society today.
+As a student in Trevecca’s Associate of Science in criminal justice degree program, you’ll gain a solid foundation in the legal and justice issues facing society today.
 This field has a unique and crucial need for servant leaders who are equipped to make a difference, so our program explores criminal justice from a Christian worldview.

 Coursework includes required general education courses along with core courses that help build your understanding of law enforcement, the court system and the correctional system.
 You’ll also learn about the social issues currently affecting criminal justice and the law enforcement employment marketplace.
 This program positions you for a career in criminal justice or for seamlessly entering our four-year degree program in criminal justice studies.